hazardgoat/Focal_Mechanisms_Demo/README.md

 ```

 ### Creating The Legend
-When the focal mechanisms “beach-balls” are eventually plotted on a map, the size differences will need to be given context with a legend.
+When the focal mechanisms beach-balls are eventually plotted on a map, the size differences will need to be given context with a legend.
 For this kind of legend, the PyGMT [legend function](https://www.pygmt.org/dev/api/generated/pygmt.Figure.legend.html) needs to be passed a postscript file.

 The following demo script function creates a postscript file for the legend: